AsyncDisplayKit/Documentation/docs/_docs/team.md

   </tr>
   <tr>
     <td><img src="https://avatars.githubusercontent.com/maicki"></td>
-    <td><p>Michael Schneider (<a href="https://github.com/maicki">@maicki</a>) is a German software developer who is especially passionate about framework development and API design.
+    <td><p>Michael Schneider (<a href="https://github.com/maicki">@maicki</a>) is a iOS engineer at Pinterest who is especially passionate about framework development and API design.
 He is currently architecting the Layout API improvements for the 2.0 launch.
 Michael previously worked on Pocket for iOS, Mac and Chrome and the Instapaper Mac app.</p></td>
   </tr>
   <tr>
     <td><img src="https://avatars.githubusercontent.com/nguyenhuy"></td>